 Make an image (I use Canva), that you want your viewers to see before you go live.

 Click the “+” button within the sources box.
 Select “Image” and then pick the image you’d like to use on the screen.
+(Had trouble naming before going to the browse select feature.
+I was a little confused.)

 Resize the image on the box to fit the whole screen.